-Existing Strategy: Policy 3.1.10.1 The City shall continue to provide expedited permitting procedures for affordable housing projects developed with state and federal funds.

-AHAC Recommendation: The Committee recommends removal of the verbiage "state and federal funds" from the application process.
+Existing Strategy: Policy 3.1.10.1 The City shall continue to provide expedited permitting procedures for affordable housing projects developed with state and federal funds.AHAC Recommendation: Keeping same recommendation as 2021.
+The Committee recommends removal of the verbiage "state and federal funds" from the application process.
 In addition, the Building Department, Planning & Zoning Department, City Attorney's Office, the Neighborhood Services Department (NSD) as well as the Communications Department should work together to better define the ability to confirm whether or not a project can be classified as affordable housing.
 The definitions and obligations should be published and advertised.
 A regular review of inquiries and submissions should be maintained by NSD.
+Definition of the regularity of the review needs to be established.

-Schedule for Implementation: 1 year, when the City conducts the next round of Comprehensive Plan amendments.
+Schedule for Implementation: 1 year, after the City conducts a Housing Needs Assessment (HNA).